-Q. Is there any relief programs or assistance for my small business?
+Q. Are there any relief programs available?

 A. The State of California Governor Gavin Newsom announced a series of actions to help California's small businesses.
 The programs are part of the $2 trillion coronavirus relief bill signed into law March 27, 2020.
 Below is a list of federal and state support.
 More information, including how to apply, can be found on the U.S. Small Business Administration resource page.

 Q. Can I still adopt an animal while the Animal Shelter is closed to the public?

 A. Public contact with the San Bernardino Animal Shelter will be managed by appointment only.
 Go to www.PetHarbor.com to select an animal and proceed with an appointment by phone at (909) 384-7272 Monday- Thursday from 7:30 am to 5:30 pm, and Friday until 4:30 pm.
 This includes the following services:

 Q. Where can I get tested for COVID-19?